camunda/camunda-docs/docs/components/console/manage-organization/manage-users.md

 In addition to the owner, the **Admin** role is available as a second role with comprehensive rights.

-The admin role has the same rights as the owner, with the difference that an admin cannot manage other admins.
+The admin role has the same rights as the owner, but an admin cannot manage other admins.

-The following roles are additionally available, providing dedicated rights for specific elements in Camunda 8.
+The following roles are additionally available, providing dedicated rights for specific elements in Camunda 8:

 - **Operations Engineer**: Full access to Console, except deletion privileges.
 Full access to Operate and Web Modeler, except deployment privileges
 - **Analyst**: Full access to Optimize and Web Modeler, except deployment privileges.
 Read-only access to Clusters